HoloLightMBC/MBVE/ReadMe.txt

 ------------------------------------------INCLUDE--------------------------------------
 MBE- Modern Battle Effects ( New effects for gun fire, soon more)

-MBSE - Modern Battle Effects Extention ( New Pen, Explosion, richo, hit sounds)
+MBSE - Modern Battle Effects Extention ( New Pen, Explosion, richo, hit sounds, distand sounds and ets)

 ------------------------------------------Some Info--------------------------------------
-WORKS ONLY WITH Web version of ACE AND ONLY WITH ACE.(Some day i will make workshop version).
-Effects can be broken on some servers(sounds like they use workshop version).
+WORKS ONLY WITH GitHub version of ACE(Some day i will make workshop version).
-Right now works on La Sagra, AWM Builder( But dont works on Combat server) i think MBE works on other servers too but i dont test.
-Sounds like if you install MBE on ACE Dev effects will works on anyserver and acf, Acf3 Just copy all this folders in addons folder
+Just copy all this folders in addons folder